Ed Napleton Automotive Group to pay $10 million to settle fraud, discrimination claims [The News-Gazette, Champaign-Urbana, Ill.]

 It also states that in numerous instances, the dealerships have inserted charges for add-on products without the consumers' informed consent, and extras are typically added to the amount financed and spread out over monthly payments, "making the added charges more difficult to detect."

 The dealerships "have charged thousands of consumers hundreds to thousands of dollars each for such unauthorized, unwanted add-ons," the lawsuit states.
-"In the aggregate, defendants have charged over
+"In the aggregate, defendants have charged over $70 million in unauthorized, unwanted add-ons since 2017."

 In some cases, the complaint states, consumers were charged for add-ons they were told were free or had specifically declined.